Writers’ Trust Engel/Findley Award

 About the Prize

 The Writers' Trust Engel Findley Award is given to a mid-career writer in recognition of a remarkable body of work, and in anticipation of future contributions to Canadian literature.
 Writers are judged on their body of work – no less than three works of literary merit which are predominantly fiction – rather than a single book.
 All Canadian writers are considered and no age or gender restrictions apply.
 The winner is selected by a three-member, independent judging panel.
+The 2015 winner will be announced on November 3 at the annual Writers' Trust Awards.
 (Established in 2008, the Writers’ Trust Engel/Findley Award was created by merging two previously existing prizes: the Marian Engel Award for a female writer in mid-career, given from 1986-2007, and the Timothy Findley Award for a male writer in mid-career, awarded between 2002 – 2007.)